In the guide

 - batteries and the charger unit must be labelled in order to be able to check their compatibility

-Since the publication of the BS EN 15194 standard, EAPCs are required to be labelled with:
+Since the publication of the Standard BS EN 15194, EAPCs are required to be labelled with:

-- contact and address of the manufacturer or authorized representative
+- contact and address of the manufacturer or authorised representative

 - EAPC according to BS EN 15194